neslink/deep-learning-challange/README.md

 Target Variable for our model:

 - The target variable for the model is "IS_SUCCESSSFUL".
 Features for the Model:
 - The features for the model include: 1.
-APPLICATION_TYPE 2.
-AFFILIATION 3.
-CLASSIFICATION 4.
-USE_CASE 5.
-ORGANIZATION 6.
-STATUS 8.
-INCOME_AMT 9.
-SPECIAL_CONSIDERATIONS 10.
-ASK_AMT
+Application Type 2.
+Affiliation 3.
+Classification 4.
+Use Case 5.
+Organization 6.
+Status 8.
+Income AMT 9.
+Special Considerations 10.
+Ask AMT

 We removed variables such as [list removed variables] since they don't contribute to the target and dont serve as features for our model.
 The variables EIN and NAME were removed from the input data as they are identification columns